-In our experiment we add in each expert agent a piece of code that imitates behavior of the real user.
+In our experiment we add in each expert agent a piece of code that replaces behavior of the real user.
 The main function of this replacement is to generate pseudo-user response to the recommendations.
 The responses are generated according to a user profile.
 The user profile determines click-through ratio of the acceptance of the possible results.
 The dataset contains m results each corresponding to a particular paper.
 The dataset is used during simulations instead of contacting CiteSeer.
 The profile determines the probabilities p(j) of choosing the j-th paper, $j \in \{1, \ldots, m\}$ while searching for a specified topic.
-We assume that the user accepts one and only one paper during search, so $\sum{j=1}^{m} p(j) = 1$.
+We assume that the user accepts one and only one paper during search, so $\sum{j=1}^{m} p(j) = 1$ .
 In our experiment, the number of papers m is equal to 10.
-However, we would like to stress that the architecture of SICS does not depend on a particular user model, it is rather general being able to incorporate a number of different techniques.